 Hatha yoga promotes increased strength, endurance, and mobility.
 It also helps drain the lymphatic vessels, and may clear the sinuses.
 Through Hatha yoga instruction with Karen, clients are offered assuring and adept hands-on yoga adjustments/corrections specific to their needs.
 These may be given to enhance their yoga practice, or to help compliment an exercise regimen or massage.
 More importantly, gentle readjustments may also help clients with feedback on their actual alignment, and what the yoga posture could feel like.
 Kinesthetic awareness can bring changes in the neuromuscular system, profoundly helping with body reorientation, while exercising, or for improving posture.

 Yoga for Arthritis

-Yoga for arthritis is most beneficial in helping to improve range of motion and/or balance, and reduce pain and stiffness.
-Yoga for arthritis meets the client where they are by using props or doing chair yoga, for example.
-Anyone with some form of stiffness or pain can benefit from this approach.
+Yoga for arthritis is most beneficial in helping to improve range of motion (ROM) and/or balance, and reduce pain and stiffness.
+Yoga for arthritis meets the client where they are by using props, or doing chair yoga, for example.
+Anyone with some form of stiffness, or pain can benefit from this approach.

 Yin Yoga addresses fascia (connective tissue).
 This includes the deeper innermost structures of the body, like the joints, and connects with the more remote parts of the soft tissue.
-It also facilitates a relationship with the more reflective part of the mind as it affiliates with the body’s more yin requirements.
+It also facilitates a relationship with the more reflective part of the mind, as it affiliates with the body’s more yin requirements.
 These needs are less active and more restorative and receptive.
 It’s found to be especially useful for those suffering from chronic pain, stress, or depression.
 It can release scar tissue that can block function and cause pain.

 Restorative Yoga is most beneficial when the need to pause or recover is essential.
 It’s done with an abundance of props that hold and support the client in a series of easeful postures.
 It can be performed with guided meditation and/or music.
 It’s very gentle, calming, and profound.